sickinga/youtube-to-spotify-with-download/README.md

 ## Settings

-There are five options you can change in the settings.json.
+There are eight options you can change in the settings.json.

-You need to change three of them to run it:
+You need to change five of them to run it:
 1. The directory to safe the downloaded files to.
 2. The youtubePlaylistID that can be found by copying the playlists link from youtube.
 The id is only the part **after** ?list=
 3. The spotifyPlaylistID can be found by rightclicking on a playlist -> Share -> Copy Spotify URI than pasting it somewhere and deleting spotify:playlist
+4. The googleAPI key you can get [here](https://developers.google.com/maps/documentation/javascript/get-api-key?hl=de)
+5. The spotifyClientID you can get [here](https://developer.spotify.com/dashboard/applications) by creating a new app

 The other two options you can change are:
 - If it should ask you for every song found on spotify if it is the right one (true/false, default: true)